siobhain/ccdshop/README.md

 | :---: |:---:|:---:|
 |![](docs/p-laptop.JPG)|![](docs/p-tablet.JPG)|![](docs/p-mobile.JPG)|

-Each product has an image, a name and the following details : Category, Price, Rating (see below).
+Each product has an image, a name and the following details : Category, Price, Rating (see below) & optional attrributes are Size & Engrave.
 Once the user clicks on an image the product detail page will be loaded.

 ![](docs/p-ballearrings.JPG)